 Will we get hit by Mathew?
 Baltimore County has no idea what to do when it storms, they’ll probably cancel school – again.
 Which meant Laura’s daycare would also be closed for the day.
 Which meant I would have to take yet another day off from work, after missing three days last week to the plague.
+So this is about surviving Hurricane Matthew and what friends are for.

 But I was able to go to work after all!
 Did I leave the dog in charge of the baby while I was away?
 Nope!
 I was able to leave Laura with a dear friend, whose 7-month-old son is the same size as my peanut of a daughter.
 Laura had a day-long playdate, while I went to work worry-free.
 And even better?
 My friend documented the day in photographs for me!